Visited by boat from Cala Gonone.

 La Grotta del Bue Marino a Cala Gonone,

 in Dorgali, documenti archeologici, Sassari, Chiarella, 1980, pp. 39-45;

 F. Lo Schiavo (1984): Dorgali (Nuoro).Loc.Cala Gonone, in I Sardi.
 La Sardegna dal paleolitico all'età romana, a cura di E. Anati, Milano, Jaca Book, 1984, pp. 195-197.

 |Address:||Coop.
 Ghivine del G.r.a., Viale Colombo n° 32, Dorgali (Nu), Tel: +39-338-8341618.
 E-mail:|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 This cave was named after Bue Marino, the Mediterranean monk seal or sea ox.
-It was famous for colony of those seals, but they have vanished now.
+It was famous for colony of those seals, but they have vanished in the 1970s, the last sighting in the area was in the 1980s.
 Some say as a result of tourism, but scientific research found some circumstantial evidence, that they naturally move their location now and then.
-Probably they will return, especially as the area is now part Golfo di Orosei National Park.
+Probably they will return, especially as the area is now part of the Golfo di Orosei National Park.